saif-mal1k/Salesforce-Notes/4.9 Visualforce vs Lightning Components/README.md

 ### Where to Use Lightning Components

-- Add Apps to the Lightning Experience App Launcher
-- Add Apps to Lightning Experience and Salesforce App Navigation
+- Add Lightning Components to Flow Screens(on screen flows)
 - Add Lightning Components to Lightning Pages
+- Launch a Lightning Component as a Quick Action
 - Add Lightning Components to Lightning Experience Record Pages
-- Launch a Lightning Component as a Quick Action
 - Create Stand-Alone Apps
+- Add Apps to the Lightning Experience App Launcher
+- Add Apps to Lightning Experience and Salesforce App Navigation

 <br/>